Creating a Body of Belonging: or Why can’t we love our bodies better?

 I was confident, yes, more comfortable, yes, proud, again, of my body and it’s abilities, but I never fully became unified with it.
 I never learned to love it.
 I continued to have flesh ripple out where I didn’t want, and continued to pluck at skin and call it excess.
 I amassed an arsenal of mean girl tricks I could play on myself: comparison and jealousy and magazine cover envy.
 Every few months, I discovered a new part of my body that could be wrong, and developed corresponding anxieties.
 After school sports were replaced by an after-school job (one that boasted a perk of constant bread and butter, if I wanted it).
 High school ended, and I slipped deeper into the anxious depression that would cripple me in the spring of my freshmen year of college.
 I was increasingly less active, increasingly more sedentary.
 My emotions flared uneven, and I isolated myself.
 My body continued to shift and change, and while I remained objectively slim, every few months, I added a couple more pounds onto my frame.

 My body remained a thing of discomfort.
 It betrayed me in dressing rooms when the clothing designed for teenagers and young women couldn’t accommodate my body, and the clothing designed for adult women made me look ten, fifteen times older than I was.
 It shamed me when strange men used it as an opening to yell filth and degradation from sidewalks.
 It remained a symbol of my non-belonging, so whenever I was in social setting that made me uncomfortable or anxious, I would slip back into the same confused shame that I associate with being the only twelve year old that needed to wear a real bra.
-I learn how to manage my mental health, got married, and graduated, and got a real job, and learn how to be a writer.
+I learn how to manage my mental health, graduated, and got a real job, and learn how to be a writer.
 I now lose and gain the same five to ten pounds, and although my clothing hangs when I’m on one end of the spectrum and strains when I’m on the other, I look essentially the same.

 I have entrenched myself into a sick, repeating cycle of love and hatred that feeds on the fit of my jeans and the number on a scale, and what is maybe the worst part, is that I am not alone.
 I’ve just told the world’s most boring story: Twenty-first century woman is uncomfortable with her body.
 I am violent and abusive with myself.
 I let my own brain produce chatter that would turn me apocalyptic and vengeful if someone else said it to me out loud.
 My worth is dictated by the level of disgust I feel at my own form, even though I know the body science of water retention and food digestion and general, basic, healthy fluctuations.
 I eat chocolate, then condemn myself.
 Pull fistfuls of flesh away from my bones, and offer them up as fat.
 I do what I did on Thursday morning, and whip myself vicious over a body that is healthy and happy, if maybe a few pounds in excess.
 I have not an ounce of kindness on days that I’m feeling “fat,” and when I feel pretty, confident, at peace or even happy with my body, I allow myself only the slightest nod of approval.